geraldb/geraldb.github.io/feedparser.md

 Really Simple Syndication (RSS 1.0/2.0) flavors or in the "modern" Atom Publishing format.

-### Task I: Reading Really Simple Syndication (RSS) Feeds
+### Task I: Reading Web Feeds in the Really Simple Syndication (RSS) Format

-Let's read in a "classic" web feed in the Really Simple Syndication (RSS) format pulled from the RubyFlow site and print out the latest headlines:
+Let's read in a "classic" web feed in the Really Simple Syndication (RSS) format from the RubyFlow site and print out the latest headlines:

 ~~~
 require 'rss'